 Nightstand Styling

-Essential items include a lamp, clock or phone charger, small plant or flowers, a book or journal, and a decorative tray for small items.
+Essential items: a lamp, clock or phone charger, small plant or flowers, a book or journal, and a decorative tray for small items.

 Dresser Top Styling

-Curate rather than clutter with a jewellery box or tray, mirror (tabletop or wall-mounted), small vase or plant, personal photos in frames, and decorative objects in odd numbers.
+Curate rather than clutter — a jewellery box or tray, mirror (tabletop or wall-mounted), small vase or plant, personal photos in frames, and decorative objects in odd numbers.

 Room Decor for Small Rooms: Maximising Limited Space